| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 action.
 It can also help the SOC team establish the urgency they need to

 gain executive attention and sponsorship.
-TACTICAL Offers clues (without context and attribution)

 The following table outlines how each of the three types of threat